xen-troops/xen-troops.github.io/products.md

 ### Supported boards

-* Salvator-X with R-Car M3 ES 1.1 / H3 ES2.0 / H3 ES3.0-8GB
+* Salvator-X with R-Car M3 ES1.1 / H3 ES2.0 / H3 ES3.0-8GB
 * Salvator-XS with R-Car H3 ES3.0

 ## Internal demo: `prod-demo`

-Configurable product that has the same system layout like `prod-devel`.
+Configurable product that has the same system layout like `prod-devel` and used for demos performed by Xen Troops team.

 The `prod-demo` product uses some **'release' tags** of **'master'** branches of all development repositories

 List of per-component `prod-demo` tags will be defined later

-## Renesas test system: `prod-gen3test`
+## Renesas test system: `prod-gen3-test`

+SoM testing product with following layout:
+* dom0 with generic armv8 Linux
+* domd based on Renesas Yocto BSP
+* domu based on Renesas Yocto BSP

+### Prerequisites

+* Xen 4.10
+* Renesas Yocto BSP 2.23.1 with IMG DDK 1.9/4908383
+* Linux kernel 4.9 across all domains

 ### Supported boards

+* Salvator-X with R-Car M3 ES1.1 / H3 ES2.0
-* Salvator-XS with R-Car M3N
+* Salvator-XS with R-Car M3N ES1.0

+List of per-component `prod-gen3-test` tags will be defined later

 ## Xen community test system: `prod-xentest`